Sign up Now

 - You will serve the NHSC SP obligation first.

-Can you make edits to your application?
+Can I make edits to my application?

-Can you withdraw your application?
+Can I withdraw my application?

 You may withdraw your application at any time prior to the Secretary of HHS (or their designee) countersigning your contract.

 The application review process occurs over several months.
 During this time, we will provide updates via email and on the online application status page, as applicable.
 It is your responsibility to ensure your contact information is correct.

 We use various selection factors and funding priorities to evaluate applicants of NHSC SP, and eventually determine who receives awards.

 Note: We do not consider the number of years of scholarship support you request when determining whether you will receive a scholarship award.

 How we notify you about awards

 If we select you for a scholarship award, we will notify you via email or letter no later than September 30.